nibtr/.dotfiles/README.md

 # .dotfiles

 The repo contains all of my dotfile configurations, allowing for backup and a consistent experience accross multiple machines.
+The dotfiles are managed with [GNU stow](https://www.gnu.org/software/stow/).

+**Note**: The configurations are curated to fit my workflow and may not fit everyone else's.

 ## Prerequisites